-(a) Gravimetric.-This method was used solely as a check on the Sibley ore, and is not recommended except for such purposes.
+(a) GRAVIMETRIC.-This method was used solely as a check on the Sibley ore, and is not recommended except for such purposes.
 All the operations, except the solution of the ore, were carried out in platinum in order to avoid contamination due to the action of ammonia upon glass, which is very appreciable, especially in the case of relatively small samples.
-The ore was dissolved in hydrochloric acid in a porcelain casserole and the silica separated and expelled with hydrofluoric acid.
-The residue was fused with sodium carbonate and added to the main solution, which was then precipitated with ammonia and filtered.
+The ore was dissolved in hydrochloric acid in a porcelain casserole and the silica separated and expelled with sulphuric and hydrofluoric acids.
+The nonvolatile residue was fused with sodium carbonate and added to the main solution, which was then precipitated with ammonia and filtered.
 A second precipitation was made in the presence of macerated filter paper (in order to make the precipitate porous for the subsequent ignition).
-After thorough washing this precipitate was carefully ignited and weighed as $Fe_2O_3 + Al_2O_3 + P_2O_5 + a \text{ trace } SiO_2$.
-It was tested with a magnet and found to be free from Fe_3O_4 .
+After thorough washing, this precipitate was carefully ignited and weighed as $Fe_2O_3 + Al_2O_3 + Al_2O$ $P_2O_5$ + a trace SiO2.
+It was tested with a magnet and found to be free from $Fe_3O_4$ .
 The constituents other than iron were then determined as in the methods previously given, the iron being separated by electrolysis with a mercury cathode.
 As titanium, vanadium, manganese, and other interfering elements were proved to be absent, the values thus obtained are believed to represent the true content and are independent of any errors due to standardizing materials, etc.

-(b) Jones Reductor.-The ore was dissolved in hydrochloric acid (in porcelain) and the insoluble matter separated, treated with hydrofluoric acid, fused with bisulphate and added to the main solution.
-While in this Sibley ore the silica may sometimes be obtained practically free from iron, in other cases it has been found to contain as much as 0.20 per cent iron, so this treatment should not be neglected.
+(b) JONES REDUCTOR.-The ore was dissolved in hydrochloric acid (in porcelain) and the insoluble matter separated, treated with sulphuric and hydrofluoric acids, fused with pyrosulphate, and added to the main solution.
+While in this Siblev ore the silica may sometimes be obtained practically free from iron, in other cases it has been found to contain as much as 0.20 per cent of iron, so this treatment should not be neglected.
 The solution was evaporated with sulphuric acid until it fumed strongly, diluted to 150 cc and sufficient sulphuric acid added to make about 5 per cent by volume.
-It was then passed through a Jones reductor, using precautions to exclude air, and finally titrated with permanganate which had been recently standardized with pure sodium oxalate.
-Corrections were determined and applied for (1) reducing substances derived from the reductor (which proved to be very slight in amount) and (2) the volume of permanganate required to produce a tinge in a solution of ferric sulphate of the concentration employed.
-In the analysis of the magnetite ore it was also necessary to make corrections for vanadium (0.08 per cent V_2O_3) and titanium (0.99 per cent TiO2).
-In the Jones reductor vanadium is reduced quantitatively to V,O, and titanium (in small amounts) to Ti2O315 provided precautions are taken to prevent reoxidation.
-This was effected by placing in the receiver of the reductor an excess of ferric sulphate solution, which was reduced by the V_2O_2 and Ti_2O_3 , forming equivalent amounts of ferrous salt, which was included in the final permanganate titration.
+It was then passed through a Jones reductor which had previously been thoroughly rinsed with 5 per cent sulphuric acid.
+Precautions were taken to exclude air from the reductor tube, and the solution was finally titrated with permanganate which had been recently standardized with pure sodium oxalate.
+Corrections were determined and applied for (1) reducing substances derived from reagents and the reductor (which proved to be very slight in amount) and (2) the volume of permanganate required to produce a tinge in a solution of ferric sulphate of the concentration employed.
+In the analysis of the magnetite ore it was also necessary to make corrections for vanadium (0.08 per cent V2O2) and titanium (0.99 per cent TiO2).
+In the Jones reductor vanadium is reduced quantitatively to V,O, and titanium (in small amounts) to Ti2O3, provided precautions are taken to prevent reoxidation.
+This was effected by placing in the receiver of the reductor an excess of ferric sulphate solution, which was reduced by the $V_2O_2$ and $Ti_2O_3$ , forming equivalent amounts of ferrous salt, which was included in the final permanganate titration.
 In the presence of the excess of ferric salt, it was found desirable to add phosphoric acid to give a sharper end point in the titration.